unspecifier/quizzler/src/markdown/nha-modules.md

 A billing and coding specialist is reviewing a Medicare electronic remittance advice.
 The remittance advice indicates a payment of $80.00 for a wellness exam.
 The billed amount was $220.00 and the allowed amount was $80.00.
 Which of the following actions should the specialist take?

-© res
+- ❌ res
-INCORRECT < MyAnswer

 ibmit the claim

 Since the payer determined the allowed amount was $80.00 and reimbursed $80.00, the patient financial responsibility is $0.00.
 The remainder should be written off and there would be no need to resubmit.

-© Post the payment a # the difference.
+- ✅ Post the payment a # the difference.

-CORRECT

 Since the payer determined the allowed amount was $80.00 and reimbursed $80.00, the patient financial responsibility is $0.00.
 The remainder should be written off.

-© Ask the patient to pay the dif
+- ❌ Ask the patient to pay the dif

-INCORRECT

 Since the payer determined the allowed amount was $80.00 and reimbursed $80.00, the patient financial responsibility is $0.00.
 The remainder should be written off.

-© submit an appe:
+- ❌ submit an appe:

-INCORRECT

 the previously processed claim.